 "Intelligent transportation system" (ITS) equipment are eligible expenditures and includes vehicle locator systems, scheduling software, information kiosks, etc. Agencies can apply for software, hardware, computers, etc. to support dispatch and scheduling needs; however, the technology and equipment needed must be supported by a written assessment (Systems Engineering Analysis) and documented in a Regional ITS Architecture Plan as per FTA guidance.
 The State of Arizona has published a Regional ITS Architecture plan, which is a roadmap for transportation systems integration.
 It represents a shared vision of how each agency's systems will work together in the future, sharing information and resources to provide a safer, more efficient, and more effective transportation system for travelers in the region.
-The architecture provides an overarching framework that spans all of the region's transportation project can be viewed as an element of the overall transportation system, providing visibility into the relationship between individual transportation projects and ways to cost-effectively build an integrated transportation system over time.
+The architecture provides an overarching framework that spans all of the region's transportation organizations and individual transportation projects.
+Using the architecture, each transportation project can be viewed as an element of the overall transportation system, providing visibility into the relationship between individual transportation projects and ways to cost-effectively build an integrated transportation system over time.
 Transit ITS projects are a critical component in the Regional ITS Architecture plan.